Neymar rape allegations: Brazil & PSG star testifies to prosecutors | Goal.com

 On Thursday, Neymar provided testimony to Sao Paulo authorities for five hours before making a statement to the press.

 "And to say that I am calm.
-The truth will appear, soon or later.
-The only wish I have right now is that this case end as fast as possible".
+The truth will appear, sooner or later.
+The only wish I have right now is that this case ends as fast as possible".

 Before Neymar's statement, the three prosecutors who interrogated him also made a brief statement of their own - in Portuguese - to the local media.